This stage takes us to the municipality of Redondela. Pine and eucalyptus woods are an important feature of this section leading to the Ria of Vigo.

 O Porriño- Mos

 After leaving O Porriño, the route soon reaches As Angustias Chapel.
-It runs along the N-550 road, making it especially important to be on the lookout for vehicles.
+It runs along the N-550 road, making it especially important to be on the lookout for vehicles (we can take the way that diverts us to the right to avoid traffic).
 The Louro River can be heard nearby but is hidden from view.
 Leaving behind the Amieiro Longo neighbourhood, we come to A Rúa, once the municipal capital of Mos.

 A stone cross with the inscription ‘Camino de Santiago’ marks the start of Os Cabaleiros Street, which leads to a cross monument of the same name.
 At O Enxertado, with the valley to the east, there is a slight climb up to Santiaguiño de Anta Chapel, a simple monument surrounded by a lovely carballeira (oak wood).